 Since its inception, the OCF Day Centre has activated an outpatient service with the constant and weekly commitment of volunteer doctors, so that the Carissimi can find adequate answers, also to their health problems, and obtain the medication they need free of charge.

-Project name: Opera solidarity, feeding life.
+Name of the project: Opera solidarity, feeding life.
 Treat, understand and prevent.
 Help for the chronic conditions of poverty.

-Proposing organisation: Opera Cardinal Ferraris Non-Profit Association
+Name of the proposing entity: Opera Cardinal Ferraris Non-Profit Association

 Starting date: 01/10/2018